Diocese of Botswana

 The Diocese of Botswana is one of 15 dioceses of the Anglican Church of the Province of Central Africa, a province of the Anglican Communion.
 It is a member of the Botswana Council of Churches.

+Since 2003, Botswana has had a companion diocesan relationship with the Diocese of Newcastle in the Church of England.

+In 2025 the first female deacons in the diocese were ordained.
+On May 17, 2026, the first female priests in the diocese were ordained; as such, they were also the first female priests ordained in the Church of the Province of Central Africa.
+The first of the women to be ordained that day was the Revd Beauty Autlwetse.